flybywiresim/website/src/posts/development_notam-aug-2021.md

 ## Overview

 Sim Update 5 has been a rocky journey but we are still committed to bringing the best A320neo experience to MSFS.
-This NOTAM provides some insight into amazing features our developers have implemented this past month and a short word on our custom VNAV and flight management system (FMS).
+This NOTAM provides some insight into amazing features our developers have implemented this past month and a short word on our custom VNAV and LNAV.

 - Hydraulic actuator physical based simulation.
 - Rewritten ISIS.
-- Progress on VNAV and FMS.
+- Progress on VNAV and LNAV.

 ---